How To Rebuild Credit After Divorce

 If Your Ex-spouse Runs Up Bad Debts

-If you are already divorced and your spouse ran up bad debts in a joint account after the divorce, you are equally liable for the debt even if your divorce decree states that the account is 100% your spouse’s responsibility.
+If you are already divorced and your spouse ran up bad debts in a joint account after the divorce, you are equally responsible for the debt even if your divorce decree states that the account is 100% your spouse’s responsibility.

 If your ex-spouse creates new bad debt in a joint account, contact your divorce attorney to see if you have legal recourse.
 If your spouse runs up huge debts in a joint account and creditors come after you, one option could be bankruptcy.